About Trees, Gardens And The Concrete Jungle

-Yet, the allotments I showed were — just a few monts ago — twice as large and the East part of the gardens is now concealed behind a makeshift fence.
-Thank God, the beautiful cherry tree at the end of the garden should be kept.
+Yet, the allotments I showed were — just a few months ago — twice as large and the East part of the gardens is now concealed behind a makeshift fence.
+Thank God, the beautiful cherry tree at the end of the garden is be kept.

 Beyond the fence, trouble is brewing over Paradise.
 The concrete jungle is gaining grounds.
 Cheery trees don’t stand a chance.
 For 1960s lovers, there was a song like this about a little garden in the centre of Paris which was turned into a real estate development.

 Gisèle is looking beyond the fence.
 Where gardens once were, one will have car parks and concrete.
 It makes perfect sense.
 Global warming is at our door, temperatures are rising, pollution is killing us, hence more cars, more roads, more concrete, more car parks.
 “It all makes perfect sense, expressed in Pounds, Shillings, Dollars and Cents”, Waters would add.

 Wait a minute, there is a glimmer of hope!
 The town hall has extended parts of the garden towards the South, along a narrow strip of land.
 Tough luck, those pine trees became infested with processionary caterpillars.
 Guess what?
 They are here because of global warming.
 QED.
 Hence more cars etc. Because in these climes, only the pests will survive.
 Might as well kill all other kinds of life and dwell in little artificial oxygen bubbles might we not?
 Makes sense.